shawn233/PersonalGHPage/_posts/2020-02-15-Fcitx---A-Strange-Bug-and-Its-Fix.md

     - Ubuntu
 ---

-There was a bug which had troubled me for quite a few days.
-Every time I used Google pinyu to type in Chinese characters, fcitx crashed and the only characters that I could type were English.
+A bug of fcitx has troubled me for quite a few days.
+Every time I used Google Pinyu to input Chinese characters, fcitx crashed and the only characters that I could input were English.

 When I checked the crash log of fcitx,